top of page

 Nonprofit (Washington Speakers Bureau)

-Ted explains: we spend most of our days in or on something made of concrete.
+Ted explains: We spend most of our days in or on something made of concrete.
 Right now, at this moment, most of the world’s population can reach out and either touch concrete or touch something that touches concrete.

 We use energy that comes from some power plant or pipeline that rests on concrete.
 We drink clean water and flush away waste through concrete, which makes it the world’s most important instrument for public health.
 Concrete is also the world’s most used asset in civil and national defense.
-Ted unpacks how these extraordinary public and private benefits are shadowed by environmental cost, and what we might do..
+Ted unpacks how these extraordinary public and private benefits are shadowed by environmental cost, and what we might do.

 Ask Ted to Speak